common-voice/common-voice/docs/API/statistics.md

 ## Endpoints

-Statistics endpoints are accessed at `/api/v1/statistics/<stat name>`
+Statistics endpoints are accessed at `/api/v1/statistics/<stat name>`.
+All endpoints can be queried by year, e.g. `?year=2022`.
+By default each endpoint returns the statistics for the current year.
+Where applicable, it can also be combined with other options, e.g. `?filter=rejected&year=2022`.

 ### Downloads